secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 Now that seems to work as intended, but the output of the Ethernet MAC addresses is not exactly pretty.

-We want the common hexadecimal MAC Address notation of `11-22-33-44` for the 4 bytes.
+### MAC Address Converter

+We want the common hexadecimal MAC Address notation of `11-22-33-44-aa-bb` for the six bytes.
 So let's add a little MAC Address converter to the top of our python file.

-All we need to do is iterate over those 6 bytes of the MAC address and use the format() function on each.
+All we need to do is iterate over those six bytes of the MAC address and use the format() function on each.

 This format string will do the trick: `02x`.

-The `x` means it should be printed as hex.
-The `2` indicates it should be at least 2 characters and the `0` tells format() that the output should be padded with zeroes (instead of spaces) if it is only a single hex digit e.g `0A` instead of just `A`.
+The `x` means it should be printed as lowercase hex.
+The `2` indicates it should be at least 2 characters and the `0` tells format() that the output should be padded with zeroes (instead of spaces) if it is only a single hex digit e.g `0a` instead of just `a`.

 In the end we just have to join all six formated strings back together with a dash inbetween.
 Which can be done with the well-named join() function: